alnutile/codenames/README.md

 # CodeNames

-This will be a simple site
-it will product code names for you to use on projects.
+This will be a simple site it will produce heroku like codenames for you to use on projects.

 It will have an api as well (see notes below)